bhklab/med-imagetools/docs/AutoPipeline.md

 Set the modalities you want to use by separating each one with a comma.
 For example, to use CT and RTSTRUCT, run AutoPipeline with `--modalities CT,RTSTRUCT`

+## AutoPipeline Flags
-AutoPipeline comes with many more built-in features to make your data conversion easier:
+AutoPipeline comes with many built-in features to make your data processing easier:

 1. **YAML for Label Regexes**